Adopted 1/24/2015 (12/17/2001, Amended 1/29/2002, Amended 3/20/2002, Amended 4/14/2009, Amended 1/26/2012, Amended 1/24/2015)

 Article II.
 Purpose

-The goal of Humanity+ is to support discussion and public awareness of emerging technologies, to defend the right of individuals in free and democratic societies to adopt technologies that expand human capacities, to anticipate and propose solutions for the potential consequences of emerging technologies, and to actively encourage and support the development of emerging technologies judged to have sufficiently probable positive benefit.
+The goal of the Humanity+ is to support discussion and public awareness of emerging technologies, to defend the right of individuals in free and democratic societies to adopt technologies that expand human capacities, and to anticipate and propose solutions for the potential consequences of emerging technologies.

 Article III.
 Members